 Runaway gaps occur in the direction of a trend.
 A runaway gap indicates that the trend is strong and is gaining momentum.
 If you have an open position, it’s a sure signal to hold your trade longer.

 Exhaustion gaps form at the end of a trend.
 It’s a sure sign that a trend is losing steam.
 An exhaustion gap is usually preceded by a breakaway or runaway gap.
 You can use this type of gap to open a trade in the opposite direction.
-To do that, you need to wait till the price moves into the gap and starts to fill it.
+To do that, you need to wait until the price moves into the gap and starts to fill it.

 Jack Schwager on Forex gaps